apperph/amazon-ecs-workshop-labs/Lab11: Deploy-a-Node.js-App-on-AWS-Fargate-with-API-Gateway.md

 # Lab 9: Deploy a Node.js App on AWS Fargate with API Gateway

+## Overview:
-This lab guides you through the process of deploying a Node.js application on AWS Fargate using Docker, ECS, ECR, and API Gateway.
+In this lab, we will deploy a Node.js application on AWS Fargate using Docker, ECS, ECR, and API Gateway.
 This lab is intended for users authenticating via IAM User and working from a local Windows machine.

-## Step 1: Prerequisites
+## 1. Prerequisites

+** 1-a.
+Install Required Tools

 1. **Install Required Tools**